-- 1 Ask for an organogram of the Trial Site/CRO and note the following points: - 1.1 Number and categories of people employed; - 1.2 Description of the qualifications, training and experience of the personnel; - 1.3 Work load of study team; - 1.4 Number of concurrent clinical studies performed on site and identification of participants to avoid confusion and mix-ups of IP's administration. - 2 Ask for a description of the quality assurance system set up at the trial site. - 3 Check the existence, availability, accessibility and validity of the operating procedures; ask for a list of the Standard Operating Procedures used for the trial. - 4 Verify the availability of 100% of all documentation particularly the ICF, CRF and source documents. - 5 Perform verification of Informed Consent forms as per DRAP requirements. - Perform at least 25% Source documentation versus CRFs verification - 7 Perform a100% accountability of IPs

-E. Any other Information / Detail as required by panel or provided by inspectee.
+- a) Ask for an organogram of the Trial Site/CRO and note the following points: - a.1 Number and categories of people employed; - a.2 Description of the qualifications, training and experience of the personnel; - a.3 Work load of study team; - a.4 Number of concurrent clinical studies performed on site and identification of participants to avoid confusion and mix-ups of IP's administration. - b) Ask for a description of the quality assurance system set up at the trial site. - c) Check the existence, availability, accessibility and validity of the operating procedures; ask for a list of the Standard Operating Procedures used for the trial. - d) Verify the availability of 100% of all documentation particularly the ICF, CRF and source documents. - e) Perform verification of Informed Consent forms as per DRAP requirements. - f) Perform at least 25% Source documentation versus CRFs verification - g) Perform a100% accountability of IPs - E. Any other Information / Detail as required by panel or provided by inspectee.